vestalux/sljekyll/elibrary/3m/index.md

 layout: sidebar-left
 breadcrumb: elibrary
 ---

+3M Cloud Library allows you to&nbsp;download eBooks and eAudio books.
+This service is available on a tablet, smartphone or web browser such as Chrome, Firefox, Opera, Safari or Internet Explorer.

+You can also read eBooks on an eReader.

+## Devices compatible with 3M Cloud Library

+* Tablets: iPad, iPod touch, Kindle Fire, Nexus, Hudl or any other tablet using Android
+* Smartphones: Any that run on iOS or Android, such as iPhone or Samsung Galaxy
+* eReaders: Sony, Kobo, Nook, PocketBook Touch, Tolino Vision (but not Kindle eReaders)

 ## Setting up your device to download eBooks with 3M Cloud Library

 ### On a tablet or smartphone